-Icomera and its design and engineering division, dg8, are supporting Network Rail and Porterbrook in showcasing the ground-breaking HydroFLEX train at the UN Climate Change Conference of the Parties (COP26) in Glasgow.
+Icomera are supporting Network Rail and Porterbrook in showcasing the ground-breaking HydroFLEX train at the UN Climate Change Conference of the Parties (COP26) in Glasgow.

-dg8 has been responsible for the train’s mechanical and electrical installation design, including how best to integrate key components such as the hydrogen fuel tanks, fuel cell and battery module.
+Icomera’s design and engineering division, dg8, has been responsible for the train’s mechanical and electrical installation design, including how best to integrate key components such as the hydrogen fuel tanks, fuel cell, cooling equipment and control equipment.

 The ability to work productively while travelling has long been seen as a driving force behind the shift to more environmentally sustainable forms of transport.
 Now, as the recent pandemic has accelerated the work from home transition, the availability of Wi-Fi on public transport will support flexible working hours and locations.
 There will be a shift in attitudes from viewing the office as a working space, to viewing it as a meeting space.
 If a passenger’s commute can contribute towards their working day, and not disrupt it, then public transport will be the obvious and most effective modal choice for those journeys, while also easing the congestion of traditional peak travel hours.

 Peter Kingsland, Icomera’s SVP for the UK, said: “Working together, Icomera, dg8 and GoMedia, are designing, installing and supporting digital decarbonisation solutions for both new and retro-fitted rolling stock, addressing the needs of the contemporary passenger and the climate challenges of the next decade.”